-New Mexico has the highest percentage of women who are insured by Medicaid at 32%.
-There’s a three-way tie for lowest; 9% of women in Wyoming, Utah, and South Dakota are insured by Medicaid.
-18% of women in Oklahoma are enrolled in SoonerCare, putting us near the middle.1Kaiser Family Foundation, “Women’s Health Insurance Coverage.”
-December 13, 2023.
+New Mexico has the highest percentage of women who are insured by Medicaid at 34%.
+There’s a three-way tie for lowest; 10% of women in Wyoming, Utah, and Texas are insured by Medicaid.
+19% of women in Oklahoma are enrolled in SoonerCare or SoonerSelect, putting us right at the national average.

 Medicaid is a government program that provides health coverage to low-income individuals and families.
 The federal government sets overall guidelines, while individual states manage and implement the program, tailoring it to their specific needs within federal parameters.
 The program is funded jointly by federal and state governments.